 1984: Nearly five weeks after its release, Bruce Springsteen’s Born in the U.S.A. album started its first of four weeks at #1 on the Billboard chart.

-2007: The Live Earth benefit concert was simultaneously held in 11 locations across all seven continents, including a research station in Antarctica.
+2007: The Live Earth benefit concert was simultaneously held in eleven locations across all seven continents, including a research station in Antarctica.
 More than 150 musical acts participated in the 24-hour event broadcast across the globe to bring attention to climate change.
 Organized by former US Vice President Al Gore, each concert venue used sustainable and efficient means of power generation in an effort to minimize environmental impact, and speakers urged viewers to support a pledge to limit carbon pollution, increase energy efficiency, and expand the use of renewable energy.

-Chan Romero, rock and roll singer, songwriter, and guitarist, best known for his 1959 song, “Hippy Hippy Shake,” was born in Billings, MT in 1941.
+Chan Romero, rock and roll singer, songwriter, and guitarist best known for his 1959 song “Hippy Hippy Shake,” was born in Billings, MT in 1941.

-Jim Rodford, bassist and founding member of Argent, who also played with several other bands including the Swinging Blue Jeans, the Bluetones, the Kinks, Animals II, The Kast of Kinks, and the Zombies, was born James Rodford in St. Albans, Hertfordshire, England in 1941.
+Jim Rodford, bassist and founding member of Argent who also played with several other bands including The Swinging Blue Jeans, The Bluetones, The Kinks, Animals II, The Kast of Kinks, and The Zombies, was born James Rodford in St. Albans, Hertfordshire, England in 1941.

-Warren Entner, singer, songwriter, organist, and guitarist for the Grass Roots, who later became a successful producer, was born in Boston, MA in 1944.
+Warren Entner, singer, songwriter, organist, and guitarist for The Grass Roots, who later became a successful producer, was born in Boston, MA in 1944.